redwoodjs/redwoodjs-com-archive/docs/directives.md

 ### Understanding the Directive Flow

-It helps to know a little about the GraphQL Phases, specifically the Execution Phase, and how Redwood Directive fit in the data fetching and authentication flow.
+Since it helps to know a little about the GraphQL Phases, specifically the Execution Phase, and how Redwood Directive fits in the data fetching and authentication flow, let's have quick look at some flow diagrams.

 First, we see the built-in `@requireAuth` Validator directive that can allow or deny access to a service (aka a resolver) based on Redwood authentication.